 Ministers agreed to inject a total of £300 million of advance funding into community pharmacies across April and May 2020 in recognition of the significant cashflow pressures facing the sector at this point in the COVID-19 pandemic.
 This was paid as ‘uplifts’ to contractors’ January 2020 and February 2020 payments in early April 2020 (worth £200m) and May 2020 (worth £100m).

 Since September 2020, contactors have been able to obtain free PPE from the Government’s PPE portal.
 For PPE (including hand sanitiser) purchased prior to this, contractors had until 12th Febrary 2021 to make a claim for reimbursement of their PPE costs.
-Further information is provided on our PPE page.

 During national lockdown in England, pharmacies (excluding DSPs) were paid a monthly allowance to recognise the work involved in supporting the group of shielded patients to obtain their medicines safely in accordance with the changes made to the pharmacy Terms of Service.
 The monthly payment was aligned to the banding used for the Transition Payment, with a pharmacy dispensing the average number of prescriptions each month receiving £500 per month.